 For the benefit of all in Leeds

 Leeds Citizens and Leeds Church Institute work together to employ a local Community Organiser, Becky Howcroft.
-This is our third year of partnership to build leadership in faith communities and support thinking around economic, spiritual, religious and social life in Leeds.
+This is our fourth year of partnership to build leadership in faith communities and support thinking around economic, spiritual, religious and social life in Leeds.

 Director of Leeds Church Institute, Helen Reid, who is on the Leeds Citizens Leadership Team says, “Working with Leeds Citizens is a powerful to way to build the capacity for diverse faith groups to take action together for the common good.
 Leeds Church Institute is committed to nurturing innovative ideas that bring about greater justice for all in Leeds”.